-Notes about the query: The query takes into account constraints that are associated directly with the column as well as constraints that are associated with the column through a domain.
+Notes The query takes into account constraints that are associated directly with the column as well as constraints that are associated with the column through a domain.
 The query does not find CHECK constraints of domains that are not associated with any table.
+According to the SQL standard: Certain s are identified as “retrospectively deterministic”.
+A retrospectively deterministic has the property that if it is True at one point time, then it is True for all later points in time if re-evaluated for the identical SQL-data by an arbitrary user with the identical set of

 WITH checks AS (SELECT ccu.table_schema, ccu.table_name, t.table_type, ccu.column_name, cc.check_clause, cc.constraint_name, 'TABLE CHECK' AS check_type